AtheeshThanaseelan/KVM-Passthrough-Config/README.md

 - The SPICE components had to be removed, as the card would not start with those components.
 This may be board specific, as passing a different board's ROM allowed the GPU to boot with the SPICE components, albeit with graphical corruption.

 - A patched VBIOS file (patched using https://github.com/Matoking/NVIDIA-vBIOS-VFIO-Patcher/) was passed to the card.
 The vbios file had to be placed in /usr/share/vgabios to bypass AppArmor file access restrictions.
 This may or may not be mandatory depending on the GPU board.
+- The hypervisor had to be hidden from the guest, as the legacy card does not support the driver versions where Nvidia enabled virtualization support.

 ## Boot Parameters
 "intel_iommu=on iommu=pt vfio-pci.ids=10de:1049,10de:0e08"